ai-practitioners/time-series-forecasting/docs/sql_query.md

 Not all cities and states have holidays.
 As analyzed in the previous sub-section, there are 16 states and 22 cities.
 But now, we see that only 4 states and 19 cities have holidays.

-# First merge (Holiday)
+# First merge (City & States)

-In this section, we explored the merging of columns between `train` and `holidays_events` tables.
+We explored the merging of columns between `train` and `holidays_events` tables.
 We want to have information of all holidays because these information may be related to the sales of products in `train`.
-Before we can do the first merge, we need a common identifying column because both `train` and `holidays_events` table do not have a common column.
+In order to do so, we need a common identifying column because both `train` and `holidays_events` table do not have a common column.

 - First, we can make use of `store_nbr` column from `stores` table.
 - We do a LEFT JOIN on both `city` and `state` columns into `train`.
 Because in `holidays_events` table, there is `locale_name` column which contains name of cities and states.